-EEE is a power saving option that reduces the power usage when there is low or no traffic utilization.

-EEE works by powering down circuits when there is no traffic.
+EEE (Energy-Efficient Ethernet) is a power saving option that reduces the power usage when there is low or no traffic utilization by powering down circuits when there is no traffic.
 When a port gets data to be transmitted all circuits are powered up.
 The time it takes to power up the circuits is named wakeup time.
 The default wakeup time is 17 us for 1Gbit links and 30 us for other link speeds.

 EEE devices must agree upon the value of the wakeup time in order to make sure that both the receiving and transmitting device has all circuits powered up when traffic is transmitted.
 The devices can exchange wakeup time information using the LLDP protocol.

-EEE works for ports in auto-negotiation mode, where the port is negotiated to either 1G or 100 Mbit full duplex mode.
+EEE works for ports in auto-negotiation mode, where the port is negotiated to either 1G or 100 Mbit full duplex modes.

-For ports that are not EEE-capable the corresponding EEE checkboxes are grayed out and thus impossible to enable EEE for.
+Ports that are not EEE-capable are grayed out and thus impossible to enable EEE.
+The EEE port settings relate to the currently selected stack unit, as reflected by the page header.